eleev/swift-design-patterns/Common Design Patterns/Behavioral/Memento/Memento.md

 ```
 The protocol defines a read-only property for dictionary can be store `Any` type for a `String` key.
 The dictionary will be used to store and restore the internal state of a particular type.
 Then we defined a required, failable initializer that accepts a dictionary as an input parameter.
 The initializer will be used by the `Caretaker` instance to restore an object.

 Next, we implement a protocol called `Caretaker`.
-The protocol will be resposible for declaring contract for all kinds of concrete mechanisms that will actually save and restore *memento* objects.
+The protocol will be responsible for declaring contract for all kinds of concrete mechanisms that will actually save and restore *memento* objects.

 ```swift
 protocol Caretaker {